urbanspatial-analysis/task_checklist/README.md

 # task_checklist

-Serve a checklist through pull request
+Serve a checklist through the pull request

 ## Usage
-- create a checklist file in task folder
+- create a checklist file in the task folder
-- create a pull request with full checklist and information
+- create a pull request with a full checklist and information
-- After finish, pull request will be merged and work as archive
+- After finishing, the pull request will be merged and work as an archive

 ## Example
-- look through pull request
+- look through a pull request